Personal Health Information Protection Act

 - Provide you with the most effective and appropriate healthcare services or treatment(s).
 This may include assessments of your health condition, test results and other treatments.
 All of this information is recorded in your health record and made available to those involved in your care, including health-care providers, who are partners in your care.
 Health Services keeps the history of your health information, so that you or your caregiver has a complete summary of your health status.

 - Comply with legal and regulatory requirements.
-For example, sometimes we collect your Health Card Number because it is required for the processing and funding of health-care services.
+For example, sometimes we collect your Ontario Health Card Number (OHIP) because it is required for the processing and funding of health-care services.

 - Improve the quality and efficiency with which we provide health-care services including evaluations of our program and services for quality improvement.